sbu-python-class/python-science/content/09-packages/python-packages.md

 ## setuptools

-The current python package recommendation are:
+A popular set of packages are:

 * Installation: